brilacasck/face-detection-facial-expression-recognition/README.md

 3. We should generate images with different angles and scales and shifts which will be used as training and validation data.
 4. We use sequential model which contains 8 convoloutional layers and 5 dense layers.
 5. We use Dropout, Batch Normalization, and MaxPool2D layers between convoloutional and dense layers.
+6. Finally, after the training, we test our trained model with the test dataset.

 You can observe the CNN model configuration in the following code snippet.

 ```python